 That period came to an end in 1520 when the Danish king Kristian II – who was married to Charles V’s sister – persuaded Pope Leo X to excommunicate the Swedish regent, Sten Sture the Younger.
 Kristian II used this as a pretext to invade and have himself crowned king of Sweden.
 After a spurious trial for heresy, over 80 members of the Sture family and their supporters were executed in an event later known as the Stockholm Bloodbath.

 One person who escaped the slaughter was Gustav Vasa, then aged 24.
 With backing from the Hanseatic city of Lubeck, Vasa led a Swedish uprising against the Danes and defeated them in battle at Våsterås in April 1521.
 It was his coronation as king of Sweden – at Strängnäs on Lake Mälar – on 6 June 1523 that marked the formal end of the Kalmar Union.

-This piece first appeared in the June 2020 Months Past column in History Today.
+This piece first appeared in the June 2020 issue of History Today.